-Name of shareholder(s) Capacity Number of Ordinary Shares (Note 1) Approximate percentage of the total number of Shares in issue Oceanic Expert Investments Limited (Note 2) Beneficial owner 91,350,000 (L) 30.45% Perfect Wave Holdings Limited (Note 2) Interest in controlled corporation 91,350,000 (L) 30.45% Great Time Ventures Limited (Note 3) Beneficial owner 44,032,500 (L) 14.68% Topman Ventures Limited (Note 3) Interest in controlled corporation 44,032,500 (L) 14.68% Mr. Song Xiao Xing (Note 3) Interest in controlled corporation 44,032,500 (L) 14.68%
+Name of shareholder(s) Capacity Number of Ordinary Shares (Note 1) Approximate percentage of the total number of Shares in issue Oceanic Expert Investments Limited (Note 2) Beneficial owner 91,350,000 (L) 30.45% Perfect Wave Holdings Limited (Note 2) Interest in controlled corporation 91,350,000 (L) 30.45%

-- 1. The letter "L" denotes a long position. - 2.
-Mr. XIE Yang beneficially owns the entire issued share capital of Perfect Wave Holdings Limited which in turn wholly owns Oceanic Expert Investments Limited which held 91.350.000 Shares. - 3.
-Mr. SONG Xiao Xing beneficially owns the entire issued share capital of Topman Ventures Limited which in turn wholly owns Great Time Ventures Limited which held 44,032,500 Shares.
+- The letter "L" denotes a long position.

+- Mr. XIE Yang beneficially owns the entire issued share capital of Perfect Wave Holdings Limited which in turn wholly owns Oceanic Expert Investments Limited

+which held 91,350,000 Shares.

-Save as disclosed above, as at 31 December 2022, the Directors are not aware of any interests or short positions owned by any persons (other than the Directors or chief executive of the Company) in the shares or underlying shares of the Company which were required to be disclosed under Divisions 2 and 3 of Part XV of the SFO or which were required to be recorded in the register of the Company required to be kept under section 336 of the SFO.
+Save as disclosed above, as at 31 December 2023, the Directors are not aware of any interests or short positions owned by any persons (other than the Directors or chief executive of the Company) in the shares or underlying shares of the Company which were required to be disclosed under Divisions 2 and 3 of Part XV of the SFO or which were required to be recorded in the register of the Company required to be kept under section 336 of the SFO.